Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

 Wageningen University maintains a list of edible insects from around the world.
 Even experts can make mistakes, however.
 I suggest that you check multiple sources to see whether a particular species is edible.

 Insect cookbooks are available.
 Some have interesting recipes for people keen to explore the world of entomophagy.
 It's important to remember that living insects play vital roles in our lives, however.
 Trapping insects for culinary use mustn't harm the populations of the wild animals.
-If the precautions are kept in mind, though, insects might become an important resource in the near future.
+If the precautions are kept in mind, insects might become an important resource in the near future.

 - "Insects for food and feed" from the Food and Agriculture Organization of the United Nations (FAO)